 Welcome to the nation’s premier Halloween event, Halloween Horror Nights 2014 at Universal Studios Florida!

-IMPORTANT: Universal has not released specific details about HHN 2014 yet.
+IMPORTANT: Universal has released virtually no specific details about HHN 2014 yet except for the event dates (explained in the next section).
 However, we still want you to be able to do some preliminary planning, so on this page we have provided answers to several common questions as well as a full overview of last year’s event.

 Please know that when we get closer to HHN 2014, we will provide our readers with intense coverage of Universal’s Halloween Horror Nights.
 And by September, here you will find the world’s largest and most popular unofficial guide to the event.
 In fact, our HHN 2013 guide was viewed more than 320,000 times!

 - Admission guide: Tickets, Express Passes & Tours